Decision-making responsibility (formerly custody)

 - Religion or spirituality

-Custody is not about where the child lives.
-For example you could have sole custody and are the only decision‑maker, but your child lives part of the time with your ex and part of the time with you.
+Decision-making responsibility is not about where the child lives.
+For example you could have sole decision-making responsibility and are the only decision maker, but your child lives part of the time with your ex and part of the time with you.

 People often get confused by decision-making responsibility and parenting time (formerly access by a parent).
 Parenting time is when you have the right to visit—or be visited by—your children.
-It also means the right to get information on your child’s health, education and well‑being.
+It also means the right to get information on your child’s health, education and well being.
 For more information, please visit the parenting-time page.
 Contact (formerly access by a non-parent) is when you have the right to visit—or be visited by—a child.

 - One parent cares for and makes decisions about the children on their own.
-The other parent may or may not have access to the kids.
+The other parent may or may not have parenting time with the kids.